 If you care at all about being found in search engines, or making sure your site looks good when shared on social media platforms, this is the plugin to install.

 This plugin logs hits to broken pages on your site.
 I especially like it because it shows you the “hit count” for each URL, so you can prioritize which links to fix.
 (Then use the Redirection plugin to fix inbound links.)

 Easily redirect broken inbound links with this plugin.
 It also can monitor for changes to existing pages (when you change the “slug” on a post or page), and automatically add a redirect.

 BLC scans your site for broken outbound and internal links, and makes it easy to fix them.
 You can fix them from within the list of links, rather than spending time to load each post or page in the editor, which really speeds the process, too.

 Google Analytics is the gold standard of site tracking—and it’s free!
 Monster Insights makes it easy to set up the Google Analytics tracking code on your site.

 This plugin adds the Facebook tracking pixel to your site easily, including event tracking.
 If you’re doing any Facebook advertising, this plugin is a must-have.

 If you need to make a site-wide change, such as your domain name, this plugin is a lifesaver!
 As always, be sure to do a database backup first.

-When you upload an image to the WordPress media library, it automatically creates smaller thumbnails of the same image.
-But when you change themes, you might need other sizes available for your older images – that’s where this plugin saves the day.
-Once you regenerate all the thumbnails, be sure to uninstall the plugin.
+When you change themes, you might need other image thumbnail sizes available for your older images – that’s where this plugin saves the day.
+We especially like it because it is compatible with Shortpixel.
+(Once you regenerate thumbnails, be sure to uninstall the plugin.)

 This plugin gives every widget an extra control field called “Widget logic” that lets you control the pages that the widget will appear on.
 The text field lets you use WordPress’ Conditional Tags.